-With our experience helping customers repair their solar energy system, we have seen a lot of instances where people have gotten solar for their homes only to regret it.
-We’ve compiled 7 (seven) tips to help homeowners compare solar quotes and costs to ensure you have a great experience going solar with fantastic ROI.
+With our background helping customers repair their solar energy system, we have seen a lot of instances where people have gotten solar for their homes only to regret it.
+We’ve compiled 7 (seven) tips to help homeowners compare solar quotes and costs to ensure you have a great experience going solar.
+All while maximizing your ROI.

 Way too often, we see that people get too hung up on the equipment, which is not their fault.
-Other solar companies treat the selling of a solar energy system like a car, where it is all about the flashy brand and the extra bells and whistles.
-While this is true to some extent, it is essential to know that what you want in a solar energy system is a workhorse, not a racecar.
-As a company specializing in solar repair, we find that the most significant impact on a homeowner’s ROI is if you require service.
+Other solar companies treat the selling of a solar energy system like a car.
+Where it is all about the flashy brand and the extra bells and whistles.
+While brand names and looks are important to some extent, what you want in a solar energy system is a workhorse.
+Not a racecar.
+As a company specializing in solar repair, we find that the most significant impact on a homeowner’s ROI is service.
 We see that the equipment is rarely the cause of failure, just poor installation practices.
-In over 12 years of being in this industry, we have only seen the need to replace a solar panel twice out of tens of thousands installed.
+In 2020, we preformed over 2,000 service calls.
+Only 2 of those calls for solar repair were to replace a broken solar panel.

-One of the biggest dissatisfactions we hear from individuals who have gone solar is that their system is too small to offset their overall usage.
-This is why a well-designed system should be your primary goal and should meet at least 110% of your annual electricity needs.
+One of the biggest dissatisfactions we hear is that their solar energy system is too small to offset their overall usage.
+This is why a well-designed system should be your primary goal.
+And should meet at least 110% of your annual electricity needs.
 Oversizing your solar energy system is important because because it can:

-Roofs are typically one of your home’s most neglected parts and the most crucial element of your home for installing solar.
-If a roof has less than ten years to go, you may want to consider replacing your roof despite the initial cost.
-Many companies will overlook the fact that the roof may need replacing in the near term and still install solar to capture revenue today at the consumer’s expense.
+Roofs are typically one of your home’s most neglected parts.
+Not only does it protect your home, it is the most crucial part of your home for installing solar.
+If a roof has less than ten years to go, you may want to consider replacing your roof.
+Despite the initial cost, it will be well worth it in the long run.
+Many companies will overlook the fact that the roof may need replacing in the near term.
+Many would ratherinstall solar to capture revenue today at the consumer’s expense.

 To any roofing related costs, you need to break down costs into three general categories: